 - The project's funding follows the full cost model.
-The Academy's funding contribution to the research costs comes to no more than 70%. - Before you can fill in the cost estimate, you must first select the site of research on the tab 'General information'. - The site of research maintains the following percentages: effective working hours, indirect employee costs, overheads percentage and VAT. - Enter the funding period. - Enter salaries and other costs. - Enter other funding sources and their funding contributions.
+The Academy's funding contribution to the research costs comes to no more than 70%. - Before you can fill in the cost estimate, you must first select the site of research on the tab 'General information'. - The site of research maintains the following percentages: effective working hours, indirect employee costs, overheads percentage and VAT.
+The information is provided as percentages. - Enter the funding period. - Enter salaries and other costs.

+- Enter other funding sources and their funding contributions.
 You must immediately notify us if you receive funding from other sources for the same purpose after your application to the Academy has been submitted. - Justify the funding to be applied for.
-The cost estimate must be realistic. - The PI's salary costs may, under certain limitations, be incorporated into the total project costs: for project management and/or research.
-The justifications are entered on the tab 'Salary of principal investigator' in the online services. - Consult the administration at your site of research when filling in budget details.
+The cost estimate must be realistic. - Only under certain limitations and on justifiable grounds may the project PI's salary for project management and/or research included in the application.
+The justifications are entered on the tab 'Salary of principal investigator' in the online services.
+Read more in the call text under 'Funding to be applied for and funding period'. - Consult the administration at your site of research when filling in budget details.
 Read more about the funding in the call text under 'Funding to be applied for and funding period'. - Commitment by site of research.
 Make sure you have a commitment from your site of research (usually a university or research institute) to supporting the project.
 Read more in the guidelines on the commitment by the site of research.